Pece17/IoTBeacon/README.md

 # 1. Xubuntu server

-After initialization, show a cleaned up list of shortened specifications and hardware information of the server using Linux terminal
+After initialization, show a cleaned up list of shortened specifications and hardware information of the server

 ```
 sudo lshw -short -sanitize